Getting into character

 But it's a content writer's job to generate translatable excitement, or at least interest, regardless of what the products are.

-I recently wrote a ton of advertising copy for e-retailers across all sectors, and I mean all.
+A while back I wrote a ton of advertising copy for e-retailers across all sectors, and I mean all.

 Imagine writing 350 enthusiastic words on; State of Origin signed shirts,EGT turbo boost gauges, padded bed headboards, industrial pressure washers and chemical camping toilets.
 All in a days work.